Privacy Policy

 Types of cookies and their uses

-This allows us to help you remember what types of preferences and settings you have created within the Gadget Advisor and the last time you visited our Platform.
+This allows us to help you remember what types of preferences and settings you have created within the Belwi Platform and the last time you visited our Platform.

 These cookies also allow us to understand how you use our Platform, we use these cookies in an attempt to optimize your user experience.